whoward/docs/markdown/reference/common_errors.md

 However, if you are experiencing this error repeatedly for a specific test or set of tests there may be an issue on your end that is causing the failure.
 For example, if the error regularly appears after a specific selenium command there could be something wrong with the test that is causing selenium to crash.
 We have also seen issues with prerun executables: your script could be crashing the vm in any number of exciting ways, but the most common we've seen is consuming too much memory.
 We even had a situation once where a customer's script killed processes in a windows session, including the process we use to run jobs!

+##The VM's disk has filled up.
+Selenium likely crashed as a result.

+Our VMs have virtual disks which, just like hardware disks, can fill up.
+We make sure that our virtual machines have at least 3G free when we start a job, but sometimes complex/long-running tests fill up the guest machine's allocated space.
+This causes selenium to crash, which ends your test.

+The best thing you can do to avoid this failure is to break out your long tests into shorter tests and/or make sure that your tests are not filling up a lot of disk space on the VM.

 ##Unsupported OS/browser/version combo